FanisGl/Client-in-FX-market/README.md

 **Client in FX Market** is a condensed version of a project I initiated during my spare time at my former workplace.
 Unfortunately, the full study was not released due to the company's sudden shutdown.
 The aim of the study was to gain a deeper understanding of a potential new client and to explore additional ways I could support their business.

-**Subject**: The company operates in the Foreign Exchange market and offers a bespoke travel card, which targets UK audience, that trades in low rates against the high-street banks.
+**Subject**: The company operates in the Foreign Exchange market and offers a bespoke travel card, which targets UK audience, that trades in low rates against the traditional banks.